Admitted Student Checklist

 Move-in Day and the first day of Fall Orientation is Saturday, August 31st.
 Need help with your packing list?
 We've got you covered.
 Click here to see a list of suggested items to bring.

 Once you secure your space at Simmons by depositing, Orientation should be at the top of your priority list.
 During this time, incoming students meet with their academic advisors, register for classes, take foreign language and math placement tests, explore Boston, and most importantly, get to know their fellow classmates!

 Advising & Registration

-All students meet with their advisor and register for classes during Orientation.
-Your advisor will not necessarily be a professor within your major, but he or she is trained to advise first year students across departments.
-You will personally select an advisor within your major during your sophomore year.
+All students meet with their adviser and register for classes during Orientation.
+You will be matched with a professional adviser who will devote all of his/her time to ensuring that your scheduling and academic needs are met.
+You will personally select an adviser within your major during your sophomore year.

-You can get a head start on the registration process by browsing our online course catalog connection.simmons.edu.
-Use the same username and password that your were given for your Simmons email account to log in.
-Your advisor will help you choose appropriate classes that fulfill the required courses for a Simmons degree and your intended major.
+You can get a head start on the registration process by browsing our online course catalog.
+Use the same username and password that you were given for your Simmons email account to log in.
+Your adviser will help you choose appropriate classes that fulfill the required courses for a Simmons degree and your intended major.

 Living on Campus

 Simmons has a beautiful gated residence campus with nine halls, a variety of rooming options, theme communities, and special interest floors.
 Many activities and events occur on the residential campus as well.
 Visit the Campus Life site to learn about your housing options and see photographs of Simmons halls.